Please stay healthy and keep in touch via our social media and email at email@example.com for virtual appointments and meetings.

 Time: 5 – 6 pm ET

-Description: Jointly sponsored by the Asian Culture Center and School of Public Health’s Office of Student Diversity and Inclusion, this event will talk about how the AAPI community has benefited from the Black struggle.
-We will begin with a review and understanding of civil rights history, followed by a panel of activists that will address the public health issues that disproportionately impact people of color.
+Description: Sponsored by the Asian Culture Center, School of Public Health’s Office of Student Diversity and Inclusion, and the Asian Pacific American Faculty Staff Council, we discussed how the AAPI community has benefited from the Black struggle and social movements on racial justice and equality.
+We briefly reviewed civil rights history, then heard a panel of activists address the public health issues that disproportionately impact people of color.
+The panel included Lauren McCalister, a prenatal and postpartum yoga instructor, doula, community birth worker, and IU Community Health educator, as well as Jaclyn Dean, the Policy and Government Affairs Director at the National Asian Pacific American Women’s Forum.

 COVID-19 Exposed” Webinar Recording